“Where there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave nor free, but Christ is

+Where there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave nor free, but Christ is

-where there is neither Greek nor Jew”
+    “where there is neither Greek nor Jew”

     The terms “Greek” and “Jew” are national differences.
 “Greek” — a person who is a Gentile in view of being a Greek — Gentile, non-Jew.
 The Roman world classified a “Greek” as a person who participates in Greek culture and, in so doing, would speak the Greek language, but not necessarily a person of Greek ethnic background.
 A “Greek” was equivalent to a civilized person Greek applied to such Gentiles as spoke the Greek language, e.g., Gal.
 2:3; 3:28 used in contrast to the “barbarian” (Romans 1:14).

     “circumcised nor uncircumcised”

     The “barbarian” came to denote anyone ignorant of Greek or its culture, a person not participating in Greek culture and civilization.
-The focus is on culture rather than on language (I Cor.
+The focus is on culture rather than on language (1 Cor.
 14:11).
 One may render the contrast in Romans 1:14 as “the civilized and the uncivilized.”

     “Scythians” were uncultured, nomadic people from north of the Black and Caspian seas.
 They were fierce barbarians who scalped their enemies and used their skulls as drinking cups, and offered human sacrifices.
 They are taken as a specific representative of the barbarian world.

     “slave nor free”

     These are economic or social distinctions (Gal 3:28).
 The “slave” in Roman times was not classified in law as a human being.
 His master could maim or kill him at his pleasure.
 The slave had no rights.
-He did not even have the right of marriage.
+He did not even have the right to marriage.

     Jesus destroys the walls that divide.

-Regardless of the level of culture or civilization, each ethnic group seems to be able to point to some other group regarded as uncivilized.
-We cannot excuse racism on the basis of class or background.
-Jesus sets aside all our education, background, nationality and experience.
+    Regardless of the level of culture or civilization, each ethnic group seems to point to some other group regarded as uncivilized.
+We cannot excuse racism based on class or background.
+Jesus sets aside all our education, background, nationality, and experience.

     Jesus breaks down social barriers.
 Jesus sets aside national, religious, cultural, and social distinctions.
 God’s Word says that there is one place where everyone is equal, and that is at the foot of the cross.